Mount Sturt, Queensland

+Geography

+Mount Sturt is a mountain in the centre of the locality (28.1682°S 152.1988°E) rising to 894 m above sea level.

+The land use is a mixture of grazing on native vegetation and crop growing.

 History

 The locality takes its name from a railway station, which is named for the mountain, which in turn was named in June 1827 by explorer Allan Cunningham after the explorer Charles Sturt.